varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 cache hit/miss requests.

-Unless vcl_recv{} results in "pipe" or "pass", we determine if the client is capable of receiving gzip'ed content.
+Unless vcl_recv{} results in "pipe" or "pass", we determine if the client is capable of receiving gzipped content.
 The test amounts to:

 	Is there a Accept-Encoding header that mentions gzip, and if is has a q=# number, is it larger than zero.